Elon University Fulbright Application Process

 The Fulbright Committee assists with mentoring, interviewing, and evaluating Elon’s Fulbright applicants, including both current students and alumni applying through Elon University.
 The following faculty and staff currently serve on the committee:

-- Janet Myers, Director of National and International Fellowships and Professor of English, Chair
+- Ann Cahill, Director of National and International Fellowships and Professor of Philosophy, Chair

 - Sarah Krech, Associate Director of National and International Fellowships